temcocontrols/T3000Webview/docs/bacnet/T3000-BACnet-TimeScaleDB-Requirements-Analysis.md

 - ✅ Intelligent polling coordination (no duplicate network traffic)
 - ✅ Seamless user experience across all usage scenarios
 - ✅ Zero impact on existing T3000 functionality
-- ✅ TimeSeriesModal works with both legacy and BACnet data
+- ✅ TrendLogModal works with both legacy and BACnet data
 - ✅ Real-time synchronization between T3000 panel and browser

 This comprehensive solution provides a complete integration path while maintaining all existing functionality and providing the flexibility you need for different usage scenarios.